Yogibaer75/Check_MK-Things/check plugins 2.2/redfish/readme.md

 - 2.2.52 - firmware inventory for all vendors that use the path UpdateService/FirmwareInventory - all service names made the same as 2.3 version
 - 2.2.53 - standby Firmware is shown as ok
 - 2.2.54 - fixed crash if no fans or temperatures exists in the thermal section
+- 2.2.55 - removed auto expand for iLO4